Holistic Care Through the Eyes of a Hospice Manager

 Get to know Sharp HospiceCare.

-During National Hospice and Palliative Care Month, we remember how important our Sharp HospiceCare services are to our patients.
+We know how important our Sharp HospiceCare services are to our patients.
 Scott Evans, CEO of Sharp Grossmont Hospital, remains committed to helping our patients find comfort through Sharp HospiceCare, by staying “focused on caring, not curing, the support provided through hospice offers some of the most compassionate quality of care we can give to patients facing end of life, as well as to their families and other caregivers.”